jkt3000/poker_hand_parser/README.md

 # PokerHandParser

-PokerHandParser is a ruby gem that parses poker hand histories and converts them into Poker Markup Language (PML), a very basic JSON-based format.
+PokerHandParser is a ruby gem that parses poker hand histories and converts them into a generic hash format (and easily into JSON format) so that it can be easily consumed downstream.

-The following poker hand histories can be imported:
-- pokerstars
-- others coming soon

-Take in a hand history file in text format.
-For each valid hand found, produces JSON text of the hand
+Currently it only parses Pokerstars hand histories from cash games and tournaments, but it would be easy enough to write other parsers for other popular formats.

+The resulting hash returned from the parse contains :hands => array of parsed hands, and :failed => array of hands that couldn't be parsed.
+Failed entries have an :error => the error message, and :hand => original hand history it was trying to parse.
+See below for example output of the results hash.

 ## Installation